braze-inc/braze-docs/_docs/_help/release_notes/2019/august.md

 # August 2019

-## Campaign Details in Reports
+## Campaign details in reports
 Your campaign performance report will now list your campaign's details so you don't have to go back through your campaign to see which Delivery, Audience, or Conversion settings you chose while setting up your report.

 ![Campaign Details]({% image_buster /assets/img/campaign_details_update.png %})

-## New Email Content Block API Endpoints
+## New email content block api endpoints

 You can now manage ([create]({{site.baseurl}}/api/endpoints/email_templates/#create-content-block), [list available]({{site.baseurl}}/api/endpoints/email_templates/#list-available-content-blocks), [get information]({{site.baseurl}}/api/endpoints/email_templates/#see-content-block-information)) your Email Content Blocks via API!